Skip to main content

 Dairy and alternatives

 Milk and dairy products, such as cheese and yoghurt, are great sources of protein and calcium.
-This page includes information on making healthy choices, what pregnant women and children should eat and avoid, and also health and allergy advice.
+They can form part of a healthy diet.

 Source of protein and calcium